canonical/superset-k8s-operator/documentation/tutorial/03-deploy-supporting-charms.md

 # Deploy supporting charms

-You'll now deploy PostgreSQL and Redis charms, which Superset requires to function.
+This part of the tutorial focuses on deploying PostgreSQL and Redis charms, which Superset requires to function.

 ## Deploy a Database
 Charmed Superset relies on an external [Charmed PostgreSQL](https://charmhub.io/postgresql-k8s) database for storing application metadata such as users, dashboard definitions and logs.
 Deploy it as follows: